-Well, it’s been 2019 for a few weeks now.
+Well, the first month of 2021 is coming to an end.
 That’s just long enough for you to have given up entirely on the latest New Year’s resolutions you made back when you were feeling disgusted from days of nothing but sitting and eating during the holidays.
 Sure, you promised yourself you’d get up earlier, or hit the gym more frequently, but your heart wasn’t really into any of these ideas, was it?
 No, your heart belongs to your boat and the houseboating lifestyle you chose.

 How can you rectify this situation?
 A simple solution is to schedule days when you’ll be out on the houseboat.
 Sit down with a 12-month calendar and mark down weekends or holidays when you want to be on the water with your family and friends.
 That way, your trips aren’t at the mercy of last-minute planning, and we all know last-minute plans are hectic and often turn into “Isn’t it just easier to stay home?” situations.
 Plan exactly when and where you’ll go, and send out invites to those you don’t live with.
 I know a lot of this sounds like you’re forcing yourself to have a good time, but with such large-scale activities, these steps need to be taken or it doesn’t happen at all.

 Another resolution you may want to incorporate into your life is the goal of making those repairs, whether large or small, on your boat.
 You know, the ones you’ve been putting off for months now?
 In the long run, taking care of a small flaw in the hull now will prevent massive problems later on down the road.
 Does your houseboat still have enough float to it?
 After a few decades underwater, pontoon logs can start to lose their buoyancy, and it may be time to explore new alternatives.